PKief/angular-events-chatbot/README.md

 or more precisely:

-- "Ich will pizza essen gehen"
+- "Ich will Pizza essen gehen"
 - "Ich will in Karlsruhe Pizza essen gehen"

 be kind: